carosio/kellner/README.md

 ## kellner - fast adhoc serving of packages

-*kellner* scans a given directory for known packages and creates an index.
-It then acts as an httpd to be used by *opkg* or other package managers.
+*kellner* scans a given directory for software packages and creates an index.
+It then acts as an adhoc httpd which serves the packages to *opkg* or other package managers.

-*kellner* is pretty fast in creating the index: It takes ~3.8s on a Core-I5 to scan 4698 packages with a combined file size of 644Mbyte and providing the SHA1 and MD5 for each of the packages.

 ### Usage

     $> keller -root dir_full_of_packages/

     -bind=":8080":   address to bind to
     -dump=false:     just dump the package list and exit -md5=true:       calculate md5 of scanned packages
     -root="":        directory containing the packages
     -sha1=true:      calculate sha1 of scanned packages
+    -version=false:  show version number
     -workers=4:      number of workers

 ### Building